We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Whether it’s your first time taking CBD or you’re an experienced user, it’s helpful to be well informed about the products you buy.
+Whether it’s your first time taking CBD or you have experience, it’s helpful to be well informed about the products you buy.
 Look for a tincture that comes with a clear, comprehensive COA.

 If you take any medications, get clearance from your doctor before adding CBD to your regimen.